 Charles Fleming was born at Coatbridge, Glasgow, on 17 February 1854.
-He was the second son of Angus Fleming and Elizabeth Taylor who had been married for two years.
-Angus was a sawyer and a carter or wagoner.
+His parents (Angus Fleming and Elizabeth Taylor) had been married for two years and had an older son, Angus.

-He married Margaret Ballantyne at Dunlop Street, Tollcross (Glasgow) on 28 December 1877.
-She was a steam loom weaver and, at the time of her marriage, an orphan.
-Her father, Thomas, had been a baker.
-The wedding was witnessed by William Fleming (Charles' brother) and Marion Allan.
+Charles married Margaret Ballantyne at Dunlop Street, Tollcross (Glasgow), on 28 December 1877.
+The marriage was witnessed by William Fleming (Charles' brother) and Marion Allan.

 Shortly after the census was taken, the young couple's second son, Thomas, died from hydrocephalus acutus.
+This may have been a secondary infection caused by measles.
 Perhaps it was the grief that flowed from this event that led the family to consider emigrating, which they did two years later.
+It is likely, also, that this course of action had been promoted by Charles' mother (before her death).
+The initial idea may have come from Charles' boss and mentor (Archibald Wilson) who also emigrated to Australia around this time.
+Charles’ brother Angus and sister Jane were to follow soon afterwards.

 With Maggie expecting another child, the small family boarded the Eastern Monarch on 20 July 1883 and sailed for Australia.
 Charles recorded in his diary: